 In most cases, and mostly for beginners, drum players overlook drumheads.
-As long as they have a beautifully crafted drum, they think they have it all.
+As long as they have beautifully crafted drum heads, they think they have it all.

 But the drum heads are a key component to getting that drum sound you want.
 It makes the difference between a pro and an amateur player.
 They are critical for your drumming hardware.

 Don’t worry, though; I am here to help you.
-I will be reviewing a number of an excellent snare for a variety of music genres.
+I will be reviewing a number of the excellent snares for a variety of music genres.

 The first step to knowing the right snare head is to understand your playing style.
 There are various options for rock, metal, jazz, and pop.
 And there are specific criteria that differentiate these items.

 Drum players use Snares to produce a variety of sounds, depending on the music style.
 Hence, you will realize some drummers want snares that ring out, while others prefer short, snappy snare sounds.

 Whatever the case, it all comes down to choosing what sounds right to you.
 After playing for a while, you will be able to create your own unique style.
 This means you can tell what you want in every component, including snare drums.